romochka/esm-styles/README.md

       fontSize: '16px',
     },
     _video: {
-      // video is a tag, but the class is meant
+      // video is a tag, but the class is meant, use single underscore prefix
       aspectRatio: 1.77,
     }
   }